 Is a Stoat or Weasel More Dangerous?

 Stoats and weasels are not dangerous to humans or most pets.
 A cat will generally fight off either of them.
 However, the fight is never easy because both stoats and weasels are fierce animals.

 Stoats and weasels can be a nuisance to people with poultry farms.
 The weasel is more bloodthirsty than the stoat.

 Weasels will go after anything that looks like prey.
-Weasel will pounce on poultry and take off with eggs too.
+Weasels will pounce on poultry and take off with eggs too.

 People are advised to stay away from weasels.
 Weasels do not usually attack people and prefer to run away.
 However, they have large stores of horrible-smelling fluids in scent glands under their tails.

-When cornered, they can spray your face with thick, foul-smelling, yellow fluid.
+They can spray your face with thick, foul-smelling, yellow fluid when cornered.
 Should this fluid get into your eyes, you will need immediate medical attention to combat an eye infection.

 The two mammals are considered “Least Concern’’ on the IUCN red list.
 This rating does not show that human activities and other external forces do not threaten the two species.
 Pesticides, chemical runoff, and several other agricultural practices affect both species.